In today’s tutorial, we’ll see how to use Kernel Boot in Nitrux.

 The Kernel Boot (kboot) utility uses kexec and is designed for Nitrux OS to provide a solution to make it friendlier to load other Linux kernels on the fly.

-kboot is designed for a particular purpose, making it friendlier to allow for a faster transition from the currently running kernel to a new kernel, avoiding the time-consuming hardware initialization and bootloader stages.
+Kernel Boot is designed for a particular purpose, making it easier to transition from the currently running kernel to a new kernel and avoiding the time-consuming hardware initialization and bootloader stages.
 It performs the following steps:

 1. Reads the settings in the specified configuration file.